Family observation

 This course will provide you with a well-developed understanding of systemic theory and practice which will underpin your work with diverse families and organisations.

 It is the most advanced pre-qualifying course in systemic approaches and is considered the best preparation for the clinical training in the UK.
-This course is validated by the University of Essex and accredited by the Association of Family Therapy (AFT).
+This course is validated by the University of Essex and accredited by the Association for Family and Systemic Psychotherapy (AFSP).

 This course is also offered at intermediate level.